Ambassador Richier at Chennai’s Solar Energy seminar

 The visit of the delegation follows the idea discussed between Selvi J. Jayalalithaa, Hon’ble Chief Minister of Tamil Nadu, and Ambassador Richier when they met on 12th June 2013 and spoke of energy issues and, in particular, the potential of solar energy.

-On this occasion, a presentation of French expertise in this sector was organised.
+On this occasion, a presentation of French expertise in this sector is being organised.
 Similar to India, France is interested in exploring the potential of renewable energy to replace fossil fuel-generating capabilities, as part of the energy transition process announced by the French authorities.

 In the solar energy sector, several French firms are already active in India (Areva Renewable, Total, Alstom Power, Solaire Direct, Fonroche) or are seriously prospecting in the Indian market (Solareo, Soitec).

 → Areva Solar was selected by Reliance Power Limited for building a concentrated solar power (CSP) installation of 250 MW, the largest in Asia.
 The commercial operation of the first phase is scheduled in 2013.

 → Solaire Direct and Fonroche were selected as part of the Jawaharlal Nehru National Solar Mission for 5 MW and 20 MW solar photovoltaic projects respectively, which will soon be operational.

 → Total, through its SunPower subsidiary, has built a solar photovoltaic power plant of 5 MW for its client, Mahindra EPC.

 → Alstom Power is engaged in four solar power plants of 25 MW for supplying steam turbines.